 Yes, even if it's just a takeout dinner or a sandwich you slapped together in seconds.
 The

 presentation of the table is just as important as the taste of the food, according to Martha Stewart.
 Beyond that, it's an easy way to show your guests that they are welcomed and wanted at your table.
-Noam Galai/Getty Images Entertainment/Getty Images
+10 Use A Coaster Noam Galai/Getty Images Entertainment/Getty Images

 Even if you're just enjoying a casual hang with friends, there's bound to be some drinks floating around.
 Some hosts go a bit nuts when